Microsoft Pragmatic Rust Guidelines with Claude

 For what I understood, here is what happen when starting a conversation

 .claude/skillsdirectory at the beginning of each conversation.
-The Claude Code System has already scanned this directory and provided Claude with a list of available skills. - Claude receive a prepared list - In its system instructions, there is a
+The Claude Code System has already scanned this directory and provided Claude with a list of available skills. - Claude receives a prepared list - In its system instructions, there is a

-section that lists the available skills with their name and description (extracted from `SKILL.md`).
+section that lists the available skills with their name and description (extracted from `SKILL.md` ).
 For example: <available_skills> <skill> <name>ms-rust</name> <description>ALWAYS use this skill BEFORE writing or modifying ANY Rust code...</description> </skill> </available_skills> - Claude don’t read

 SKILL.mdare injected into the conversation. - Applying the instructions - Once the skill is invoked, Claude sees all the detailed instructions from